epinoema/Hammer.MdiContainer/README.md

 https://mdicontainer.codeplex.com/

+##Original Description
+MDIContainer is a custom WPF control (also part of the Hammer UI Kit), allows you to display user controls as windows in a container.
+The motive was to make available to work with multiple documents in the same time.

+The concept of MDI is not new, in fact it is depricated in WPF.
+Microsoft recommends to use TabControl, Ribbon or Dockable components.
+However sometimes it would be still better to have windows.

+Features

+    Displays any user control (even different kind of at the same time) as MDI Window MDI Window supports minimize, maximize, close, move and resize Implementation is as easy as a TabControl
+    MDI Window has almost same behavior as a MS Window CTRL + TAB and CTRL + SHIFT + TAB swtiches between windows TAB and SHIFT + TAB switches between controls inside the window Show thumbnail image in minimized mode

+##Modifications
 I have made a few fixes/enhancements:
 * Windows cannot be mistakenly hidden outside of the visible area of the container
 * Keyboard focus outside of the container does not modify selected window in the container